MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     ![Set Email Address section of Send alert flow](media/command-center-set-email-address.PNG "Set Email Address section of Send alert flow")

     > [TIP]
     > You can also choose to have alerts sent to a specific Microsoft Teams channel.
-To do this, locate the desired channel in Teams, select the **More information** (...) button to the right of the channel name, and then select **Get email address**.
+To do this, locate the desired channel in Teams, select the **More information** (...) button to the right of the channel name, select **Get email address**, copy the email address, and then paste it into the **Value** field.
     >
     > SCREEN SHOT GOES HERE